squidgy617/BrawlInstallerPlugins/README.md

 <details>
 <summary><b>There are errors/crashes when my fighter is in a battle with Kirby.</b></summary>

+The first and most common cause of this issue is not setting up QuickLava's Kirby Hat Manager correctly.
+Ensure it is installed into your build folder and that you have moved the required files into the folder for the application.

-This is not something BrawlInstaller can account for, but is actually a known issue with the KirbyHatEx system.
+Assuming you have QuickLava's Kirby Hat Manager set up correctly, this is not something BrawlInstaller can account for, but is actually a known issue with the KirbyHatEx system.
 The system is still not entirely stable, and not everything is known about how the hats interact with different fighters and IDs.
 Most likely, the cause is either an incompatibility with your character, your chosen ID, the chosen base fighter ID for the Kirby hat, or a combination of the three.
 If you run into Kirby-related issues, try uninstalling your character and reinstalling them to a different fighter ID or installing them with a different base fighter ID for their Kirby hat.
 </details>

 <details>